 The sun provides valuable extra warmth for most of the year, but in a heatwave it can serve to provide extra heat to rooms particularly on the southern elevations of homes.

-The simplest solution on bedrooms and converted lofts is to look at so-called thermal blinds, which tend to have an aluminium-lined honeycomb construction designed to reflect up to 85 per cent of the sun’s heat.
+The simplest solution on bedrooms and converted lofts is to look at so-called thermal blinds (like the ones below from Duette), which tend to have an aluminium-lined honeycomb construction designed to reflect up to 85 per cent of the sun’s heat.
 Try the DuoShade from Blinds2Go – they have the added benefit of keeping the light out on those early summer sunrises.